Early Years Outdoor Learning Area

 RECEPTION

-Thankfully we moved onto warmer climates this week in Reception.
-The children have been visiting and learning all about Africa
+Fortunately, we moved onto warmer climates this week in Reception.
+The children have been visiting and learning all about Africa.

 Understanding the World

 We have been busy learning lots of facts about the Africa.
-We located it on a map and a globe.
+For instance, we located it on a map and a globe.
 We explored the different habitats, found in Africa and researched the animals that live there.

 Literacy

-This week we immersed ourselves in the book ‘Handa’s Surprise’.
+This week, we immersed ourselves in the book ‘Handa’s Surprise’.
 We started by exploring where the book was set.
-We looked at the animals Handa met whilst on her trip to her friend’s village and talked about the fruit grown in Africa and how it is described in the book.
+Next, we looked at the animals Handa met whilst on her trip to her friend’s village and talked about the fruit grown in Africa and how it is described in the book.
 As a class we created a story map and used it to take it in turns to re-tell the story.
 We then wrote sentences about the story in our literacy books.

 Phonics

 We continued our learning within Phase 3.
 We introduced the phonemes ‘ur,’ ow,’ ‘oi.’ and ‘ear.’
-In class we practised saying the sounds, blending the sounds together to read words, for example ‘b-oi-l.’
-We continued to read and write short captions, for example ‘I can hear the owl in the night.’
+During class, we practised saying the sounds, blending the sounds together to read words, for example ‘b-oi-l.’
+Additionally, we continued to read and write short captions, for example ‘I can hear the owl in the night.’

 This week we introduced the tricky words ‘my,’ ‘by’ and ‘all.’